ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 canonical_url:
 ---

-Hello world!

 At [Kumo](https://dev.to/kumo), we are big fans of Jeremy Daly’s [DynamoDB-Toolbox](https://github.com/jeremydaly/dynamodb-toolbox).
 We started using it as early as 2019 and grew fond of it... but were also too well aware of its flaws 😅

 One of them was that it had originally been coded in JavaScript.
 Although Jeremy rewrote the source code in TypeScript in 2020, it didn't handle type inference, a feature that I eventually came to implement myself in the [v0.4](https://github.com/jeremydaly/dynamodb-toolbox/releases/tag/v0.4.0).

 However, there were still some features that we felt lacked: From declaring **ˋenums` on primitives**, to supporting **recursive schemas and types** (lists and maps sub-attributes) and even **polymorphism**.

 I was also wary of the object-oriented approach: I don’t have anything against classes, but they are not tree-shakable.
 Meaning that **they should be kept relatively light in a serverless context**.
-That’s what AWS went for with the [v3 of their SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-dynamodb/#usage), and for good reasons: Keep bundle tights!
+That’s what AWS went for with the [v3 of their SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-dynamodb/#usage), and for good reasons: Keep bundles tight!

 That just wasn't the case for DynamoDB-Toolbox: I remember working on an `.update` method that was more than 1000 lines long...
 But why bundle it when you don't even need it?